 To a very large extent, the place has a fairly liberal outlook, which is in stark contrast to many of the surrounding areas.

-As well, the people are also very friendly and liberal in their approach to life.
+As well, people are also very friendly and liberal in their approach to life.

 Last but not least, there is an abundance of English speakers in the region, among the locals as well as morocco tour operators, with many actively learning the language for daily use.

-Another important question and a concern among tourists are regarding travel safety.
+Another important question and concern among tourists are regarding travel safety.

 Many are still unsure as to whether it is safe to visit Marrakech, especially if they are traveling alone.

 The answer is both a ‘yes’ and ‘no’.
-To start off, Morocco is a country like any other, meaning that there will be good and bad areas everywhere.
+To start, Morocco is a country like any other, meaning that there will be good and bad areas everywhere.

-Also, there are certain security issues that need to be addressed as well.
+Also, certain security issues need to be addressed as well.

-Also to add here is that the city is frequented by numerous tourists from all over the world, and it is clear that not all of them are having problems with regard to security.
+Also to add here is that the city is frequented by numerous tourists from all over the world, and it is clear that not all of them are having problems concerning security.